break-stuff/wc-storybook-helpers/README.md

 ## Setup

-Import your custom elements manifest and the storybook helpers into your story:
+Import the storybook helpers into your story:

 ```js
 import { getWcStorybookHelpers } from "wc-storybook-helpers";